aurreum/docs/_sources/k8s/k8s.md

 To create a point-in-time restore job, do the following:

 1. From the menu, click **Restore**.
 The restore job wizard appears.
-2. At the **Hosts and resources** step, select the host where the files reside and select the resource.
+2. At the **Hosts and resources** step, select the host and the Kubernetes resource.
 The wizard goes to the next step automatically.
 3. At the **Backup sets** step, do the following:

   (1) From the **Restore type** list, select **Point-in-time restore**.